IliasSim/Wizard-Werdna-Ring-Adventure-game-only/README.md

 ### **Only screen input**
 The game presents information to the player through the game map where the game hero, items and enemies are depicted.
 Also useful information is presented via [**Game Log**](#game-log) and [**Hero Status**](#hero-status).
 There are two ways to pass all information during agent training, one is to shrink the game screen enough and then only pass it to a CNN, the other way is to only pass the map to a CNN and [**Game Log**](#game-log) and [**Hero Status**](#hero-status) separately in a linear or RNN, all inputs normalized to be between 0 and 1.
 The GamePAI class argument that defines whether the output will be a single screen image or a map screen image and two vectors is "only_cnn" and takes boolean values, "True" results in one screen output and "False" results in three output elements (map screen and two vectors).
 ### **Gray Scale**
-This feature reduces the dimension of the external display.
-Converts RGB display to grayscale.
+This feature reduces the size of the output screen.
+Converts RGB  output screen to grayscale.
 The GamePAI class argument that defines whether the output screen will be in RGB or grayscale is "grey_scale" and takes boolean values, "True" converts the RGB screen to grayscale "False" leaves the screen in RGB.